NieuwlandGeo/SLDReader/docs/api.md

         const viewCenter = map.getView().getCenter();
         return ol.proj.getPointResolution(viewProjection, viewResolution, viewCenter);
       },
-      // If you use point icons with an ExternalGraphic, you have to use imageLoadCallback to
+      // If you use point icons with an ExternalGraphic, you have to use imageLoadCallback
       // to update the vector layer when an image finishes loading.
-      // If you do not do this, the image will only become visible after the next pan/zoom of the layer.
+      // If you do not do this, the image will only be visible after next layer pan/zoom.
       imageLoadedCallback: () => {
         vectorLayer.changed();
       },